Table of Contents

 This is the quickest way to pack your meal with veggies while hardly even noticing the commitment!

-The best part about this cilantro lime jalapeno salsa is it only takes about 5 minutes to prep and make.
+The best part about this hot sauce is it only takes about 5 minutes to prep and make.

 Wash your veggies, chop off the un-edible portions and throw them in a blender.
 Press pulse a few times and your salsa is complete!